Twelve Tips for Better Cylinder Selection

 Tie-rod cylinders use high-strength threaded steel tie rods on the outside of the cylinder housing for additional strength and stability.
 In the U.S., this is the most common cylinder type.
 They're used on most general industrial applications, such as plastics machinery and machine tools, although they tend to be limited to 3,000 psi maximum operating pressure.
 The cylinders are built to NFPA standards, which makes their dimensions and pressure ratings interchangeable with any other cylinder built to that standard.

 Welded or mill-type cylinders have a heavy-duty housing with a barrel welded or bolted directly to the end caps and require no tie rods.
-Designed for higher pressures, to 5,000 psi or greater, they are generally preferred in more-rugged applications such as presses, steel mills and offshore settings with harsh environments and wide temperature swings.
+Designed for higher pressures, to 5,000 psi or greater, they are generally preferred in more rugged applications such as presses, steel mills, and offshore settings with harsh environments and wide temperature swings.

 Unlike U.S. OEMs, European manufacturers typically use mill-type cylinders in almost all general industrial applications.
 (They also use tie-rod cylinders, but generally for lower-pressure tasks up to 160 bar (2,350 psi).)
-However, due to the design, tie-rod cylinders are less expensive than mill-type cylinders—another reason for widespread use in the U.S.
+However, due to the design, tie-rod cylinders are less expensive than mill-type cylinders - another reason for widespread use in the U.S.

-Also keep in mind that cylinders are often customized.
-NFPA cylinder standards dictate dimensions, pressure ratings, type of mountings, and so on—they’re standard catalog products.
-However, engineers designing custom machinery often need to deviate from the standards with special mountings, port sizes or configurations to suit a particular application.
+Also, keep in mind that cylinders are often customized.
+NFPA cylinder standards dictate dimensions, pressure ratings, type of mountings, and so on - they're standard catalog products.
+However, engineers designing custom machinery often need to deviate from the standards with special mountings, port sizes, or configurations to suit a particular application.
 About 60% of the cylinders sold in the U.S. are catalog items, while 40% are modified products with unique requirements.

 2. Select the proper mountings.
 Mounting methods also play an important role in cylinder performance.
 The cylinder mounting method first depends on whether the cylinder body is stationary or pivots.

 For stationary cylinders, fixed mounts on the centerline of the cylinder are usually best for straight-line force transfer and minimal wear.
 Among the different variations, flange mounts are generally preferred.
 Loads are centered on the cylinder and opposing forces are equally balanced on rectangular or round flanges.
-They’re strong and rigid, but have little tolerance for misalignment.
+They're strong and rigid but have little tolerance for misalignment.
 Experts recommend cap-end mounts for thrust loads and rod-end mounts for pull loads.

-Centerline lug mounts also absorb force on the centerline, but require dowel pins to secure the lugs to prevent movement at higher pressures or under shock conditions.
+Centerline lug mounts also absorb force on the centerline but require dowel pins to secure the lugs to prevent movement at higher pressures or under shock conditions.

 Side-mounted or foot-mounted cylinders are relatively easy to install and service, but they generate offset loads.
 The mounts experience a bending moment as the cylinder applies force to a load, potentially increasing wear and tear.
 Heavy loading tends to make long-stroke, small-bore cylinders unstable.